 Emirates

 If there is one airline that went all in on the superjumbos is Emirates.
-They found a great use for the giant aircraft which kept the program alive for many years.
-They have almost 90 aircraft in active service (with approximately 30 parked), making it (still) the largest A380 operator.
+They found a great use for the giant aircraft, which kept the program alive for many years.
+They have almost 100 aircraft in active service (with approximately 20 parked), making it the largest A380 operator by a wide margin.

 New & Disappearing routes